spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ## Entity name is not unique

-Names of transfers, transfer properties, database tables, database columns, methods, and constants should be unique to the extent of making it impossible to accidentally match the name of a core entity introduced in future.
+The names of the following entities should be unique to the extent of making it impossible to accidentally match the name of a core entity introduced in future:

+* Transfers
+* Transfer properties
+* Database tables
+* Database columns
+* Methods
+* Constants

 If a minor or major release introduces an entity with the same name, the entity in your project might change behavior or cause issues.